ImKingmMin/Super_Basic_C_Plus/README.md

-# Basic-c-studying
+# Super basic c++
-Study before starting new semester
+Studying before starting a new semester